William F. Durand: Early life

 William Frederick Durand was born on March 5, 1859, in Beacon Falls, Connecticut.
 He was the fourth and youngest child and second son to William Leavenworth Durand and Ruth née Coe.
 When Durand was one year old his family moved to Derby, Connecticut.
-During high school Durand showed an aptitude towards mathematics, and took extra curricular studies from the principal in analytic geometry and worked as a surveyor's assistant.
+During high school Durand showed an aptitude in mathematics; he took extra curricular studies from the principal in analytic geometry and worked as a surveyor's assistant.
 Durand's brother strongly recommended that he take engineering at the United States Naval Academy.
 The Academy's entrance exams at the time tested for familiarization with machine tools, so Durand dropped attendance in the spring semester of high school in 1876 to work in the tool room of a factory in Ansonia, Connecticut.

-Durand was one of five to graduate from the first high school graduating class.
+Durand was one of five to graduate in the first high school graduating class.

 To further prepare for the Navy Academy entrance exams, Durand attended a summer course at the Maryland Agricultural College taught by a retired American Civil War naval veteran.
 Travelling to Maryland for the classes, Durand stopped at the Centennial Exposition where the Corliss steam engine made a lifelong impression.